Neco-spain/BR-Xtreme/branches/Gracia Final/CT23-DataPack/readme-dp.txt

-For new L2J databases or existing databases where you want to delete character and account information: Create your loginserver and gameserver databases so they match the loginserver.properties and server.properties settings respectively (the default for both is 'l2jdb'.)
+For new L2J databases or existing databases where you want to delete character and account information: Create your loginserver and gameserver databases so they match the loginserver.ini and server.ini settings respectively (the default for both is 'l2jdb'.)

 Method 1: run database_installer.bat for windows users, or database_installer.sh for